khilnani/pythonista-scripts/README.md

 ### `tools/s3backup.py`

-- Backup and restore the working directory to a tar zip file in an Amazon S3 bucket
+- Backup and restore the working directory to a tar zip file in an Amazon S3 bucket.
+- Pythonista:
+  - Files downloaded to and restored from the `~/Documents` directory.
+- Linux/mac os:
+  - Files downloaded to and restored from the working directory, not the directory containing the script.
+  - Example: From this directory, run `python tools/s3backup.pp`

 ### `extensions/`